-Raquette River is a 13.1 mile lightly trafficked point-to-point trail located near Tupper Lake, NY that features a waterfall and is good for all skill levels.
+Raquette River is a 13.1 mile lightly trafficked point-to-point trail located near Tupper Lake, New York that features a waterfall and is good for all skill levels.
 The trail is primarily used for camping, canoeing, and whitewater kayaking and is accessible from April until October.

 I've done lots of paddling here.
 It's a nice trail but very well travelled.